networkoctopus/Silverletter/README.md

 ## Updating

 The x86 `latest` image is rebuilt from `main` after pushes and **twice weekly**, every Wednesday and Sunday.
-Pushes to the `testing` branch do not trigger a build.
-To publish an x86 test image, manually run the **Build container image** workflow from `testing`, select the x86 variant, enable publishing, and leave the tag as `testing`.
-This publishes `ghcr.io/networkoctopus/silverletter:testing`.

-Asahi builds are also manual only and publish separately as `ghcr.io/networkoctopus/silverletter-asahi:testing` when run with the Asahi variant.

 `uupd` checks for and stages operating-system and Flatpak updates automatically.
 The panel indicator shows update activity and tells you when a reboot is needed to enter the staged deployment.
 GNOME Software updates are disabled because `uupd` handles them.

 ## Check the x86 power tuning

-The x86 image includes a diagnostic script that checks the power configuration and reports tunables that are active, missing, or unexpected:
+The image includes a diagnostic script that checks the power configuration and reports tunables that are active, missing, or unexpected:

 ```bash
 sudo power-audit.sh